 Rules are made to be broken, though, and if you don’t understand what the hell I’m saying, feel free to completely ignore the rule of thirds and do your own thing.
-Plus, the rule of thirds for a group selfie requires a lot more coordination than you may have at the time, but read on for more about fixing that.
+Plus, the rule of thirds for a group selfie requires a lot more coordination than you may have at the time, but read on for tips on fixing that.

 6. Designate A "Director"

-The director can be the picture-taker or someone else, but in general, listen to the person orchestrating the photo.
+The director can be the picture-taker or someone else, but just pick one person to orchestrate the photo.
 Too many photographers in the kitchen will spoil the selfie broth.
 Or something.
-Of course, the selfie “director” and person who posts it on Instagram or Twitter may be different people so you may have some opposing interests (think: the guy with the longest arms who just wants to get it over with and get back on the dance floor, vs. you, ready to pose for as long as it takes if it means you’ll get more likes).
-Another case in point: the Oscars selfie was taken by Bradley Cooper but posted by Ellen, who got the overall credit.
+Of course, the selfie “director” and person who posts it on Instagram or Twitter may be different people, so you may have some opposing interests (think: the guy with the longest arms who just wants to get it over with and get back on the dance floor vs. you, ready to pose for as long as it takes if it means you’ll get more likes).
+Another case in point: The Oscars selfie was taken by Bradley Cooper but posted by Ellen, who got the overall credit.
 I’m betting he was the long-armed one.
 Sheesh.

 7. Aim High

-The higher up you hold the camera, the fewer chins you have.
-It’s like unspoken knowledge.
+A universal truth: The higher up you hold the camera, the more flattering the photo will be for everyone.
 Also, the farther away you hold your camera, the more group hugs (and middle fingers) you can get into the picture.
 The downside: If you point the camera down at too much of an angle, everyone will have a really huge forehead.
 You cannot win ‘em all.

 8. Hold Your Body At 45 Degrees

 How you position yourselves in the photo is just as important as lighting and camera angle.
-Pros will tell you to turn your body and face just slightly if you want to get the perfect selfie.
-It’s easier to pull off pose that’s flattering when you’re well, angled, and not full-frontal.
+Pros will tell you to turn your body and face just slightly if you want to get a great selfie.
+It’s easier to pull off a pose that's flattering when you’re angled and not full-frontal.

 9. Don't Stand On The Edge Of A Cliff

 Accidents happen.
 A photo may be worth a thousand words, but it’s not worth it if you fall into an abyss.
 More people die from selfie-related deaths than from shark attacks.
 You read that right!
 Jump into that exotic ocean freely, but stay super alert when you’re group selfie-ing at the edge of a sheer drop-off.

 Pull out these tips the next time you and all your friends are photo-ready.
-Or meet a group of famous people.
-Or show up at the Oscars.
-Or the Met Gala.
+Or next time you meet a group of famous people or show up at the Oscars/Met Gala.
 Keep in mind that sometimes random incidents that seem like mistakes result in the best shots.
-Leave room for surprises for your next group selfie!
+Leave room for surprises in your next group selfie!